 If your kids are anything like ours, they’ll be particularly bad at keeping themselves warm and dry.
 So keep an eye on them to make sure they keep those gloves and hats on – the last thing you want is weeping little ones who got too cold before they could finish the job!
 (Speaking from experience…)

-Use the snowball method: Elves find the easiest way to build a snowman is by starting with a good-sized snowball, then adding more and more snow to it.
+Use the snowball method: The easiest way to build an Elf snowman is by starting with a good-sized snowball, then adding more and more snow to it.
 Once it’s big enough, you’ll be able to start rolling it around the garden to pick up every inch of available white stuff.
 Once you’ve got a snowball big enough for your snowman’s body you can repeat the process to make a smaller ball for the head.
 If there’s enough snow, you could even make a third ball to sit in the middle of the two.

 Get the head on the body: If your snowman’s head is quite large it can prove tricky lifting it high enough to put on the body.
 Our clever little elves have a good trick for this – poke a good strong stick or garden cane right through the very centre of the head and use this to lift it up.
 Watch your back when you do it!
 You may need two people for this step.